Why prescriptive analytics and decision optimization are crucial

 What is prescriptive analytics?

-A fundamental and important business question is, “what should we do?”
-It can be answered by prescriptive analytics.
-Prescriptive analytics solutions enable accurate decision-making for complex problems that involve millions of decision variables, constraints and trade-offs with optimization techniques.
-These solutions augment a company’s decision support capabilities by providing tools for building and deploying optimization models that are mathematical representations of business problems.
-Powerful optimization engines then solve these models using sophisticated algorithms and deliver recommendations to business users and decision-makers.
+As business decision-makers deal with the critical question of "what action should we take", they are often grappling with millions of decision variables, constraints, and trade-offs.
+Prescriptive analytics solutions like IBM Decision Optimization enable accurate decision-making for complex problems by providing tools for building and deploying optimization models that are mathematical representations of business problems.
+Powerful optimization solvers then solve these models using sophisticated algorithms and deliver recommendations to decision-makers.

 The result?
-You can get guidance on the actions you should take to meet objectives, such as achieving revenue targets, increasing customer satisfaction, and maximizing profitability and operational efficiency.
+You can get guidance on the actions you should take to meet objectives, such as achieving cost reduction, customer satisfaction, profitability and operational efficiency.

 Predictive and prescriptive go together like birds of a feather